-Additionally, in the financial year 2016/2017, we took the following actions:
+Additionally, in the financial year 2017-2018, we took the follow actions:

 - We continued our engagement in the Mekong Club, an organisation that works to "fight the business of modern slavery" by engaging, inspiring and supporting the private sector to take the lead in this fight.
-During 2017, the Mekong Club has been developing educational films about modern slavery and our aim is to integrate these films into internal training courses going forward, to increase the awareness and understanding of forced labour and human trafficking. - Further internal training on human rights management and modern slavery was conducted.
-A full day's training was held for production Sustainability Managers, and the Global Social Teams based in Stockholm and in Hong Kong.
-The training was conducted in collaboration with Shift.
-Training in awareness of modern slavery was also conducted for Sustainability Managers and Human Resource Managers in H&M group's brands. - The Human Rights Due Diligence Process for our production markets was conducted, in its updated and strengthened form, in 2017.
-A process, method and tools for monitoring are now implemented in the production organisation and will continue to be an annual process.
+During 2018, the Mekong Club developed educational films about modern slavery and we are now integrating these films into internal training courses going forward, to increase awareness and understanding of forced labour and human trafficking. - The Human Rights Due Diligence Process for our production markets was conducted, in its updated and strengthened form, in 2017.
+A process, method and tools for monitoring are now implemented in the production organisation and this will continue to be an annual process.
 All the major production markets have established heat maps of human rights related issues based on severity and likelihood and consequently this perspective is fed into the goal process.

-- The Global Human Resources department continuously updates our internal policies, and this was done in 2017 on several polices.
-Targeted guidelines were also produced to provide increased awareness and support to local HR Managers on certain subjects.
-Going forward, the Global Human Resources department will conduct a follow-up of the local implementation of these updated policies.

-Going forward, we will continue to engage throughout the value chain to ensure we meet our responsibility to respect human rights.
+- The Global Human Resources department continuously updates our internal policies, and this was done in 2018 on several polices.
+Targeted guidelines were also produced to provide increased awareness and support to local HR Managers on certain subjects. - Going forward, we will continue to engage throughout the value chain to ensure we fulfil our responsibility to respect human rights.
 We will continue to work systematically, and to ensure that human rights due diligence is conducted in all relevant parts of our organisation and is an integral part of all relevant processes.
-This implies continued development and roll-out of relevant internal training courses for key roles and functions; ensuring the human rights perspective in relevant processes; systematic monitoring of actions taken and goals set; ensuring the provision of information needed for required external disclosure; and continued engagement with various stakeholders.
+This implies the continued development and roll-out of relevant internal training courses for key roles and functions; ensuring the human rights perspective in relevant processes; systematic monitoring of actions taken, and goals set; ensuring the provision of information needed for required external disclosures; and continued engagement with various stakeholders.